April the 14 1701

 Thomas Stanton of Blackthorne dyeed possesed of

-Imprimis his warein aparel and mony In his purs
+Imprimis his warein aparel and mony

 In the hale chamber one fetherbeed